bryanwayb/nodesocket-nodejs/README.md

 **Data types:**

->byte, ubyte, short, ushort, int, uint, float, double, string, boolean
+>byte, ubyte, short, ushort, int, uint, float, double, string, boolean, undefined, null

 *Note:* The current version of the NodeSocket protocol **does not** support arrays.
 If use of arrays are required, you can use `apply` on the linked function, or another alternative is to serialize/deserialize to and from JSON.